aryansuri196/aryansuri196/README.md

 - 👋 Hi, I’m Aryan
-- 👀 I’m interested in devastation
+- 👀 I’m interested in exploring new skills
 - 🌱 I’m currently learning  skills
-- 📫 How to reach me  no way

 <!---
 aryansuri196/aryansuri196 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.